willchang/WCConnectionRequest/README.md

 * Cancelling connections of a certain class
 * Saving data to a file
 * Clean and informative debug output
+* Automatic enabling and disabling of network activity indicator in status bar

 Basic Usage Without Subclassing
 -------------------------------